GoogleCloudPlatform/community/tutorials/kotlin-springboot-container-engine.md

 ### Build the production image

-To deploy the app, you will use the
+To deploy the app, you will use
-[Google Cloud Container Build](https://cloud.google.com/container-builder/) service to build your Docker image in the cloud and store the resulting Docker image in your project in the
+[Google Cloud Container Build](https://cloud.google.com/container-builder/) service to build your Docker image in the cloud and store the resulting Docker image in your project in
 [Google Cloud Container Registry](https://cloud.google.com/container-registry/).

 Execute the following command to run the build: